ISA Ontario- Ground Worker Training Program

 *This posting has been amended.
 Due to COVID 19, Technicians must have experience teaching or training small groups of employees or students simultaneously.
 Technicians are required to train a small group of 6 students with little guidance from the Lead Instructor and no interaction with other Technicians.

-Reporting to the Lead Instructor, the Program Technician will be involved in an industry-based training program that provides entry-level grounds crew training to 24 individuals, who need support to enter the field.
-This practical grounds crew training will enable them to work productively, safely and efficiently.
+The Program Technician will be involved in an industry-based training program that provides entry-level grounds crew training to 24 individuals in London, who need support to enter the field.
+This practical grounds-crew training will enable them to work productively, safely, and efficiently.
 The course will focus on developing essential skills and will enhance communication, problem-solving and critical thinking ability.
-As a Program Technician, you have the experience, expertise, and ability to effectively instruct in the arborist trade in Ontario.
-As Program Technician, you will assist the Lead Instructor, with delivering curriculum and facilitating daily lessons that are engaging and focused on essential skills.
+As a Program Technician, you must have the experience, expertise, and ability to effectively instruct in the arborist trade in Ontario.
+You will assist the Lead Instructor, with delivering curriculum and facilitating daily lessons that are engaging and focused on essential skills.
 In addition, you will evaluate student progress and maintain program documentation.
 The successful applicant will possess a combination of formal training, teaching experience and work experience within the arboriculture field.

 Duties & Responsibilities:

 - Provide effective instruction; comply with curriculum and daily work plans;

 - Perform various tasks related to tree pruning and removal in a safe and efficient manner, as required;

 - Effectively communicate learning objectives, measure learning outcomes, and conduct competency testing;

 - Keep accurate records of student achievement and attendance, and maintain discipline and respect in an educational setting;

 - Provide support and coaching to students and work with all internal and external program partners;

 - Report to Lead Instructor and work with the Ground Worker Training Program (GWTP) Coordinator and The Career Foundation’s SAO Program Manager to discuss student issues etc., as required;